bigpel66/42-cursus/circle-02/ft_server/README.md

 # 1. What is ft_server?

-This project is the Nginx Web Server which has following services WordPress, MySQL, phpMyAdmin.
+This project is the Monolithic Nginx Web Server which has following services WordPress, MySQL, phpMyAdmin.
 This is so called as LEMP Stack.

 # 2. How to use the given files?